-- (14) The significant investor protection concern raised by the offer of CFDs to retail clients led to the adoption of ESMA's Decisions (EU) 2018/796, (EU) 2018/1636, (EU) 2019/155 and (EU) 2019/679.
+- (15) The significant investor protection concern raised by the offer of CFDs to retail clients led to the adoption of ESMA Decisions (EU) 2018/796, (EU) 2018/1636, (EU) 2019/155 and (EU) 2019/679.
 However, ESMA's measures are temporary.
-According to the information provided by CONSOB, the significant investor protection concern raised by these products continues to exist at national level and needs to be addressed on a longer-term basis to avoid the detrimental consequences that would arise from their unrestricted offer to retail clients. - (15) As the national measures are the same as ESMA's measures, ESMA has taken into account the reasons for ESMA's measures referred to by CONSOB as well as the additional information and reasons given by CONSOB.
-Based on this information, ESMA is satisfied that the national measures are justified and proportionate.
+According to the information provided by the AMF, the significant investor protection concern raised by these products continues to exist at national level and needs to be addressed on a longer-term basis to avoid the detrimental consequences that would arise from their unrestricted offer to retail clients. - (16) The national measures would include a definition of 'virtual currency'.
+While ESMA's measures did not define the term, ESMA considers that since it has been recently defined in Union law in Directive (EU) 2015/849, the definition could provide a common reference point for NCAs and could facilitate the supervision and enforcement of the national measures. - (17) Based on this information as well as the reasons for ESMA's measures referred to by the AMF, ESMA is satisfied that the national measures are justified and proportionate.